VincentWei/minigui-res/README.md

 # MINIGUI RESOURCE

-This is the mainline release of Resources Package for MiniGUI v4.0.x.
+This is the mainline release of Resources Package for MiniGUI v5.0.x or later.

 ## Installation